CassonStallings/OriginalVisiblyConnected/README.md

-# Visibly Connected #
+# Visibly Connected I#

 Visibly connected was originally created as a two-week capstone project while I was at the Zipfian Academy.
 The software here integrates the complete Crunchbase database into both Neo4j and Gephi for analysis and exploration.

+The work of Visibly Connected I is being continued in Visibly Connected II with a Crunchbase class for the Crunchbase API version 2, more emphasis on the analytics, and less on using MongoDB, and Neo4j.

 ## Files ##
 ### Presentation and Figures ###
-*   **VisablyConnectedSchema.pptx**
+*   **VisiblyConnectedSchema.pptx**
     Schema of Neo4j Database.
 *   **VisiblyConnectedOriginalPresentation.pptx**
     Slides from three minute presentation on visibly connected.